muhammaddevops/event-monitoring-dashboard/README.md

-# event-monitoring-dashboard
+## Events monitoring dashboard with a real-time simulator.

-## An event monitoring dashboard with simulator for events, aimed at reducing loads on databases by providing live healthcheck updates of the different systems in an architecture.
+This is aimed at reducing loads on databases by providing live healthcheck updates of the different systems in an architecture.

 ## How to setup: